-Despite the substantial number of people employed in the long-term care industry, little is known as to where the LTC industry draws its supply of workers and the pathway by which workers enter the industry.
-This project analyzes job mobility of long-term care workers, and the characteristics of those who enter and exit LTC jobs.
-The analysis will identify the occupations and industries from which long-term care workers are drawn, and the fields that workers enter if they leave LTC.
+Despite the substantial number of people employed in the long-term care industry, little was known as to where the LTC industry draws its supply of workers and the pathway by which workers enter the industry.
+This project analyzed job mobility of long-term care workers, and the characteristics of those who enter and exit LTC jobs.
+The analysis identified the occupations and industries from which long-term care workers are drawn, and the fields that workers enter if they leave LTC.

 - What are the demographic and socioeconomic profile of entrants into LTC occupations and settings?